-There are three key ingredients to unveiling what actually happened in the late hours of October 11th 1969 and all three can be found by examining firstly the fingerprints on the taxicab, allied with the actions and movements of the killer, secondly the blood pattern analysis of the shirt, and finally the blood pattern in and around the taxicab as it was sequentially photographed by responding personnel.
-Blood does not lie - it follows the law of time and gravity and can be used to help us understand the position Paul Stine's body was situated throughout, and therefore unlock a plausible course of events, starting with the Zodiac Killer's claim in a letter mailed to the San Francisco Chronicle on October 13th 1969 stating that "I am the murderer of the taxi driver over by Washington St and Maple St last night, to prove this here is a blood stained piece of his shirt'".
+There are three key ingredients to unravelling what actually happened in the late hours of October 11th 1969 - and all three can be found by examining, firstly, the fingerprints on the taxicab allied with the actions and movements of the killer, secondly, the blood pattern analysis of the shirt, and finally, the blood pattern in and around the taxicab as it was sequentially photographed by responding personnel.
+Blood does not lie - it follows the law of time and gravity and can be used to help us understand the position Paul Stine's body was situated throughout - and therefore unlock a plausible course of events, starting with the Zodiac Killer's claim in a letter mailed to the San Francisco Chronicle on October 13th 1969, stating that "I am the murderer of the taxi driver over by Washington St and Maple St last night, to prove this here is a blood stained piece of his shirt'".

 The taxicab pulled away from the intersection of Mason and Geary on its short journey to Washington and Maple.
 As they approached the corner, the taxicab driver Paul Stine, knowing he was en route to a scheduled fare, probably refrained from placing the taxicab into park in order to facilitate a quick exit, before turning to the right to request payment.
 At the same time the killer had raised his 9mm semi-automatic towards the right side of Paul Stine's head.
 In a split second, realizing the uncomfortable truth and with his right arm wedged between his body and the seat rear, instinctively raised his left hand in a desperate bid to block, deflect or grab the assailants gun - unfortunately a fraction too late, as the muzzle ejected its deadly contents.
 This may explain the dark mark found on the dorsal side of Paul Stine's left hand at autopsy.
 The killer believed his task was complete. but Paul Stine's foot had broken contact with the vehicle's brake pedal and the taxicab was now motioning forward out of control.
 In an instant the killer had to react to prevent an imminent crash, alerting the neighborhood and drawing unwanted attention to himself.
 We may never know if his intention at this point was to preserve his master plan of securing a section of Paul Stine's shirt and was not to be denied - or having possibly used a silencer, was determined not to place in jeopardy his quiet exit away up Maple Street to his waiting vehicle somewhere close by.
 Whatever the case, he had to make his decision now.